modmore/docs/en/01_Commerce/v1/10_Payment_Methods/SagePay.md

 [SagePay](https://www.sagepay.co.uk/) is a payment provider offering online, phone and face to face payment products, popular in the United Kingdom.
+Commerce uses the "Server integration", which redirects customers to a SagePay hosted payment page.

 Added in v0.9.